 The Catholicate notes that the arguments put forward in favour of abortion frequently rest upon the dehumanization of the unborn child, and claims that diminish the reality that the unborn child is fully human and sentient from the moment of conception and ignore its rights.
 Except in cases where medical intervention is genuinely necessary, the murder of the unborn is as entirely unacceptable as the murder of any other innocent person, and is prohibited by the Fifth Commandment of the Decalogue.

 Our societies are judged by the way they treat the most vulnerable.
 There are none more vulnerable than the unborn.

 Psalm 139: “For you created my inmost being, you knit me together in my mother’s womb.”

-The Tridentine Mass, whether in Latin or the vernacular, is the normative means of Eucharistic worship, although other rites may be authorized for use where particular pastoral circumstances commend them.
+The Tridentine Mass is the normative means of Eucharistic worship, although other rites may be authorized for use where particular pastoral circumstances commend them.
+The vernacular is preferred, but Latin is also permitted.
 The following are also specifically permitted: